Beee4life/b3-editor-override/README.md

 # Editor override plugin

-This is the Wordpress plugin, with which you can 'override' Wordpress' TinyMCE's WYSIWYG and text editor.
+This is a Wordpress plugin, with which you can 'override' Wordpress' TinyMCE's WYSIWYG and text editor.

 The settings for this plugin can be found under Settings > Editor settings.